Sault Ste. Marie Museum: History

 In 1902, the government allocated C$20,000 for the construction of a post office in Sault Ste.
 Marie.
-The site was chosen at the corner of Queen and East streets, as it was close to the winter road (likely the Great Northern Road follwing a similar route as Ontario Highway 17) leading into the city.
+The site was chosen at the corner of Queen and East streets, as it was close to the winter road (likely the Great Northern Road following a similar route as Ontario Highway 17) leading into the city.
 Construction of the Dominion Building began in 1904, and was completed in 1906.
 Along with the post office, the building also housed a customs and excise warehouse, the fisheries officer, and the Indian agent, with an apartment for the caretaker on the third floor.
 It remained the main post office until 1949 (when Canada Post relocated to 451 Queen Street East and remain in use by the Government of Canada until the 1970s.

 The Sault Ste.
 Marie Historical Society was incorporated in 1921, with membership in the Ontario Historical Society.
 In 1951, the Department of Defence authorized a room in the Pine Street Armoury to be used as a library/museum, and the 49th Field Artillery Regiment, RCA Historical Society merged with the Sault Ste.
 Marie Historical Society.
 The room was financed by Sir James Dunn, then president of Algoma Steel.
 In the 1980s, it became apparent that this space was limited, and a larger space was needed.
 The city purchased the building in 1982, and the Historical Society entered into an agreement with the City of Sault Ste.
 Marie to occupy the now-vacant post office, and opened its doors in 1983.

 The building was officially recognized for its historic value on 23 October 1983 by the City of Sault Ste.
 Marie, under the Ontario Heritage Act.

 The museum introduced its first artist-in-residence in 2021 with Isabelle Michaud, a francophone artist.
 Their next artist-in-residence was Ray Fox, an Anishinaabe two-spirit visual artist, whose exhibit was titled "Baawitigong: An exploration on Anishinaabe history and personal identity".